magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45817-graphql-products-mutation-gives-all-configurable-variants.md

 ---
 title: "ACSD-45817: GraphQL `products` mutation gives all configurable variants"
-labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.18,configurable product,GraphQL query,Internal Server error,Magento,Adobe Commerce,cloud infrastructure,on-premises,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,2.4.3-p2
+labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.18,configurable product,GraphQL query,Internal Server error,Magento,Adobe Commerce,cloud infrastructure,on-premises,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,2.4.3-p2,2.4.3-p3
 ---

 The ACSD-45817 patch fixes the issue where a GraphQL `products` mutation for a specific store returns all configurable variants, including those not assigned to the requested store.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.18 is installed.
 The patch ID is ACSD-45817.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+Please note that the issue was fixed in Adobe Commerce 2.4.4.

 ## Affected products and versions